The Foundation of All Our Clinics

-On trips abroad with International Medical Relief, typically at least half our volunteers have no medical background.
-Their services are a critical component to the successful operation of our clinics.
-Whether you’re looking to make an impact on your family vacation this year – we welcome children and teens who want to volunteer! – or you just want to travel to make a difference for those less fortunate than yourself, an international trip with IMR may be ideal for you.
+On missions abroad with International Medical Relief, typically at least half our volunteers have no medical background.
+This is true whether the mission trip is to Africa, Asia, Central or South America, the Caribbean – we send volunteers around the world, and the services of non-medical volunteers are a critical component to the successful operation of our clinics.
+Whether you’re looking to make an impact on your family vacation this year – we welcome children and teens who want to volunteer! – or you just want to travel to make a difference for those less fortunate than yourself, an international mission with IMR may be ideal for you.

-See Life Through the Eyes of the Local People
+See Life Through the Eyes of the Locals

 It is an amazing opportunity for non-medical volunteers to travel to a developing country and see a place they always dreamed of visiting.
 These volunteers have the privilege to see life through the eyes of locals, understand the culture of these communities firsthand, and go outside the boundaries of the main sites in the history books to enjoy the smiles and tears of the people.